rjeffman/ipalab-config/README.md

 The output is a directory `simple-cluster` (defined by the attribute `lab_name`) containing a compose configuration file (`compose.yml`), compatible with Docker and Podman, an inventory file (`inventory.yml`), customized for the created environment, a `containerfiles` directory with the container files recipes to allow FreeIPA deployment in containers, and a `playbooks` directory with a `install-cluster.yml` playbook that can be used to deploy the whole cluster.

-To bring up the compose, use:
+To bring up the compose, use podman compose tool.
+Native `podman-compose` is provided in a separate package (`podman-compose` on Fedora) which needs to be installed in advance.
+Once the package is available, run:

 ```
 podman-compose up -d
 ```

-To run the deployment playbook you'll need Ansible and the ansible-freeipa collection (again, a virtual environment is encouraged):
+To run the deployment playbook you'll need Ansible and the two collections: containers.podman, to communicate with podman, and ansible-freeipa collection (again, a virtual environment is encouraged):

 ```
 pip install ansible-core
-ansible-galaxy collection install freeipa.ansible_freeipa
+ansible-galaxy collection install containers.podman freeipa.ansible_freeipa
 ```

 Deploy the cluster with: